SpookyGlitches/quests-ph/README.md

 ## Getting started

-1. Clone the repository and move to the app folder
+1. Clone the repository and move to the client folder

    ```sh
    git clone https://github.com/SpookyGlitches/quests-ph.git